karismatic-megafauna/javascript-cheatsheet/react/prop-types.md

 different area of the application.
 Proptypes are great, use them, but be cautious when "fixing" warnings and make sure that you aren't letting the usage change the source.

+## Typescript
+This is actually what you want.
+If you feel the need for this, just make the leap to Typescript.
+I believe in you.